 - Skill Test

-The exam pattern of SSC Stenographer CBT exam is as mentioned below.
+The exam pattern of the SSC Stenographer CBT exam is as mentioned below.

 |SSC Stenographer Exam Pattern CBT|